-The LETRS Suite benefits literacy educators and leaders by helping to:
+The Lexia LETRS Suite Benefits Literacy Educators and Leaders by Helping to:

-- Distinguish between the research base for best practices and other competing ideas not supported by scientific evidence - · Understand how language, reading, and writing are related to one another - Make instructional decisions and program choices with reference to scientific research evidence, strategic use of assessments, and observations of students - Deliver comprehensive, integrated language and literacy instruction as defined by standards and by research for a given grade, age, or ability level - · Facilitate early identification and intervention with reading challenges, including dyslexia - Provide an educator experience that validates and affirms diverse experiences and promotes an inclusive understanding of the world
+- Distinguish between the research base for best practices and other competing ideas not supported by scientific evidence. - Understand how language, reading, and writing are related to one another. - Make instructional decisions and program choices with reference to scientific research evidence, strategic use of assessments, and observations of students. - Deliver comprehensive, integrated language and literacy instruction as defined by standards and by research for a given grade, age, or ability level. - · Facilitate early identification and intervention with reading challenges, including dyslexia. - Provide an educator experience that validates and affirms diverse experiences and promotes an inclusive understanding of the world.

-The LETRS Suite supports effective professional learning with:
+The Lexia LETRS Suite Supports Effective Professional Learning with:

-- A modern, blended approach with the availability of digital and print resources and professional learning practice to meet staff development needs - Face-to-face or live online professional learning sessions for each unit - Customized pacing for an optimal learning experience - Optional LETRS Customer Success Partnerships to further support the implementation and fidelity of LETRS in the school or district
+- A modern, blended approach with the availability of digital and print resources and professional learning practice to meet staff development needs. - Live In-Person or Live Online professional learning sessions for each unit. - Customized pacing for an optimal learning experience. - Optional Lexia LETRS Customer Success Partnerships to further support the implementation and fidelity of Lexia LETRS in the school or district.

-How Does LETRS Accelerate Teacher Knowledge?
+How Does Lexia LETRS Accelerate Teacher Knowledge?

-LETRS addresses four critical outcomes for effective literacy instruction: understanding the science of reading, converting research to practice, enhancing teacher effectiveness, and transforming instruction.
+Lexia LETRS addresses four critical outcomes for effective literacy instruction: understanding the science of reading, converting research to practice, enhancing teacher effectiveness, and transforming instruction.
 By understanding the "why" behind the science and evidence-based research, educators can effectively aid students in learning to read.
-LETRS professional learning is relevant, applicable, and designed to be the cornerstone of a multiyear systemic literacy improvement initiative.
+Lexia LETRS professional learning is relevant and applicable and designed to be the cornerstone of a multiyear, systemic literacy improvement initiative.

-Science of reading
+Science of Reading Based

-LETRS leverages decades of research-including the latest neuroscience-to help educators identify the source of reading difficulties and how to teach more effectively.
+Leverages decades of research including the latest neuroscience to help educators identify the source of reading difficulties and how to teach more effectively.

-Converts research to practice
+Converts Research to Practice

-Evidence-based research and strategies explain the "why" behind the comprehensive literacy instruction, providing explicit instruction about "how" to effectively teach for the best results.
+Evidence-based research and strategies that explain the "why" behind the comprehensive literacy instruction, providing explicit instruction about "how" to effectively teach for the best results.